No-Needle No-Scalpel Vasectomy

 Next, it is possible for sperm to leak out of the vas deferens into the scrotum causing a small, hard lump called a sperm granuloma.
 A spermatocele, or cyst filled with sperm, may also occur.
 These are non-dangerous and non-painful conditions that generally go unnoticed.

 Can I discontinue other birth control methods right away?
 No!
 After the vasectomy, there is still a lot of sperm left in the body waiting to come out.
 It takes weeks, and even sometimes months, for all of the sperm above the vasectomy site to work its way out.
-You are not considered sterile until you have two post-surgical semen tests that show no sperm, and you have to continue using birth control until then.
+You are not considered sterile by Dr. Chapman until you have two post-surgical semen tests that show no sperm, and you have to continue using birth control until then.
 At Pearland Urology, we do the semen checks in our office and we give you the results the same day, typically within a few minutes to hours.
-We do not charge for these tests if you have had your vasectomy done by us, unlike other facilities that force you to go to a lab and pay a lab fee every time you get checked.
+We do these checks for free, as opposed to other practices that force you to pay a lab fee or buy self-check kits.

 Is Vasectomy painful?
 No!
 You may feel mild discomfort when the local anesthetic is given, but then you are instantly numb.
 Some men feel a "tugging" sensation during the procedure, and others describe it as a "heaviness."
 Most men rate it at a "1" on a 1-10 scale.
 After surgery, you may be a little sore for a few days.

 I'm really nervous.
 Do you offer any type of anesthesia?
 Yes, we do!
-We offer two options in the office.
-First, we have Xanax, an anti-anxiety medication.
-We will give this to you for free if you would like.
-It takes at least 45 minutes to work, so if you want to take this medication, you will need to arrive at your appointment an hour early and you will have to have a driver with you, as you cannot drive while on this medication.
-Alternatively, we have nitrous oxide, or laughing gas, available in the office.
-If you choose this option, you do not need to arrive early nor do you need to bring a driver with you.
-We will put the nitrous on you right before the procedure starts (it acts very quickly), and when the procedure is over we will take it off.
+We offer nitrous oxide, or laughing gas, in the office.
+If you choose this option, we will put the nitrous on you right before the procedure starts (it acts very quickly), and when the procedure is over we will take it off.
 It wears off completely in just a few minutes, so you will be able to drive home.
-Unfortunately, there is a cost associated with nitrous oxide because it is so expensive.
-If you choose this option, it is an extra $100 added to the procedure, and it is not covered by any insurance.
+Unfortunately, nitrous oxide is expensive, so there is a cost associated with it.
+It is an extra $100 added to the procedure, and it is not covered by any insurance.

 When can I resume normal activity?
 The day of the vasectomy and the next day, you will need to use an ice pack to keep your scrotum cold to prevent swelling and hematoma formation.
 Generally, two to three days rest is recovery enough for men to return to work and to resume most normal, non-strenuous physical activity.
 Sex and other more strenuous physical activity can usually be resumed 7 days after the procedure.